George Strait: Higher education

-After Strait was honorably discharged from the Army in 1975, he enrolled at Southwest Texas State University (now Texas State University) in San Marcos.
+After George Strait was honorably discharged from the Army in 1975, he enrolled at Southwest Texas State University (now Texas State University) in San Marcos.
 He graduated with a degree in agriculture.

-Strait was also presented an honorary doctoral degree by his alma mater – Texas State University in San Marcos – in a private ceremony on May 26, 2006.
-Strait is a loyal alumnus of Texas State; in 1985 he established an endowment fund for the development and operation of the Freeman Ranch for agricultural purposes, land and wildlife management, and gifts of scholarships.
+He was also presented an honorary doctoral degree by his alma mater–Texas State University in San Marcos–in a private ceremony on May 26, 2006.
+Strait is a loyal alumnus of the college; in 1985 he established an endowment fund for the development and operation of the Freeman Ranch for agricultural purposes, land and wildlife management, and gifts of scholarships.

 Music career

 1970s

 During his college years, Strait joined the country band Stoney Ridge, answering a flyer the band posted around campus looking for a new vocalist.
 Strait renamed the group the Ace in the Hole Band, and quickly became the lead; they began to perform at different honky-tonks and bars around south and central Texas, traveling as far east as Huntsville and Houston.
-They gained a regional following and opened for national acts such as The Texas Playboys.
-Soon, his band was given the opportunity to record several Strait-penned singles, including "That Don't Change The Way I Feel About You" and "I Can't Go On Dying Like This" for the Houston-based D label.
+They gained a regional following and opened for national acts such as The Texas Playboys and Asleep at the Wheel.
+Soon his band was given the opportunity to record several Strait-penned singles, including "That Don't Change The Way I Feel About You" and "I Can't Go On Dying Like This" for the Houston-based D Records independent label.
 However, the songs never achieved wide recognition, and Strait continued to manage his family cattle ranch during the day to make some extra cash.

-While he continued to play with his band, without any real connections to the recording industry, Strait became friends with Erv Woolsey, who operated one of the bars in which the Ace in the Hole band played, and who had previously worked for the major label MCA Records.
+While he continued to play with his band, without any real connections to the recording industry, Strait became friends with Erv Woolsey, who operated one of the bars in which the Ace in the Hole band played and who had previously worked for the major label MCA Records.
 Woolsey convinced some of his Music Row (Nashville) connections to come to Texas and to listen to Strait and his band play.
-Impressed with the performance, but concerned that they could not market the Western Swing sound that the band featured, they left without a deal.
+Impressed with the performance but concerned that they could not market the Western swing sound that the band featured, they left without offering a deal.

-After several unsuccessful trips to Nashville in search of a record deal in which Strait was turned down by every label in town, he considered giving up music altogether.
+After several unsuccessful trips to Nashville with Kent Finlay, owner of the Cheatham Street Warehouse, in search of a major label record deal in which Strait was turned down by every label in town, he considered giving up music altogether.
 He was offered a job designing cattle pens and decided to take it.
-He gave the band notice that he was leaving, but after a discussion with his wife, she convinced him to give music one more year.
-Not long afterward, MCA signed Strait to a recording contract in February 1981.
+He gave the band notice that he was leaving, but after a discussion with his wife, she convinced him to give pursuing music one more year.
+Not long afterward, a major label, MCA, signed Strait to a recording contract in February 1981.
 The initial deal was for one song.
-If the single did well, the label would then consider doing an album.
+If the single did well, the label would consider doing an album.
 The Ace in the Hole band remained with Strait, performing as the backup and touring band for the now solo career of Strait.